DaisyMolving/DaisyMolving.github.io/about.md

 Welcome to OverCode, where words about programming go when I write them down.

 My name is Daisy Mølving.
 I am interested in programming, knitting, botany, painting and reading mystery novels.
-I am currently applying myself to a student apprenticeship at <a href="https://8thlight.com/">8th Light</a> in London.
+I am currently applying myself to a resident apprenticeship at <a href="https://8thlight.com/">8th Light</a> in London.

 <div style="margin-bottom: 30px;" align="center">